dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     </html>

 Four files and Google Maps are included in the header section of the HTML document.
-The first two files are the Ext JS javascript library (we use the DHIS2 content delivery network in this case) and its stylesheet.
+The first two files are the Ext JS JavaScript library (we use the DHIS2 content delivery network in this case) and its stylesheet.
-The third file is the OpenLayers javascript mapping framework (<http://openlayers.org>) and finally we include the GIS map plug-in.
+The third file is the OpenLayers JavaScript mapping framework (<http://openlayers.org>) and finally we include the GIS map plug-in.
 Make sure the path is pointing to your DHIS2 server
     installation.